Moldia/Xenium_benchmarking/README.md

 This is a public repository for the following study available here:

-Salas et al. **Deciphering tissue, inter- and intra-cellular transcriptional diversity with Xenium** (bioRxiv), 2022.
+Marco Salas et al. **Evaluating spatial gene expression heterogeneity in Xenium In Situ data** (bioRxiv), 2023.

 **Abstract**